What it is

 Verdict

-If you already own Thrustmaster SF1000 wheels and you want to step up to direct drive without leaving the ecosystem, the T818 is the right buy.
+If you already own Thrustmaster SF1000 wheels and you want to step up to direct drive without leaving the brand, the T818 is the right buy.
 The carry-over alone justifies it for existing Thrustmaster owners.

 If you are buying from scratch at this torque tier and you have no existing Thrustmaster gear, the Moza R9 V3 is the more rational pick on raw feel-per-pound.